yantong1775/groundx-on-prem/README.md

 Component is the cloud environment or Kubernetes cluster configuration you wish to manage.

-### Cloud Environments
+### Components
-- `aws`
+- `aws-vpc`

-### Cluster Configurations
+  - This will create a VPC and subnets for an EKS cluster
+  - The resulting VPC ID and subnet IDs are required parameters for EKS cluster setup
 - `eks`
-  - This will set up a new EKS cluster + the `cpu-memory` node group
+  - This will set up a new EKS cluster
-- `cpu-memory`
-  - A node group that balances CPU and RAM
-- `cpu-only`
-  - A node group that prioritizes CPU resources
-- `gpu-layout`
-  - A node that prioritizes GPU memory
-- `gpu-ranker`
-  - A node that balances CPU, RAM, and GPU memory
-- `gpu-summary`
-  - A node that has a minimum of 22 GB GPU memory
+  - You must configure the `environment` parameters in env.tfvars, including VPC and subnet IDs

 ### Options